Training for a 5K? Easy Does It

-Whether you’ve been out of the running game for a while or are looking for a new workout challenge, Jeremy Yuen, running specialist and doctor of physical therapy at Core Physical Therapy, has tips for hitting the pavement or treadmill.
+A lot of us put fitness on hold as we stayed #safeathome.
+If you’re ready to get back out there or get started training for a charity walk or run, Jeremy Yuen, running specialist and doctor of physical therapy at Core Physical Therapy, has tips for hitting the pavement or treadmill.

 “This is actually a runner’s paradise right now,” Yuen said of the quarantine situation.
 “It’s pretty open, not high-trafficked right now.”

-If you want to take advantage and get running, it’s wise to start slowly.
+Whether you want to train for an event or get active on your own, it’s wise to start slowly.

 Checkpoints to Meet

-Yuen warns that his get-started plan might not sound appealing, but it is a good way to gage your readiness for running and help you avoid injury.
+Yuen warns that his get-started plan might not sound appealing, but it is a good way to gauge your readiness for running and help you avoid injury.

 “It’s going to start out boring and you’re not going to enjoy it,” he warned.